 Portobello Beach

 Take the bus (pay contactless), get off at the bus stop “Wakefield Avenue” and head straight ahead to the shore.
 Once you are at the beach, turn right and walk along the beach!
 The first bit is quieter, then you will see some cafes at the promenade.
 My favourite is “The Beach House” with its cakes.
-You can take the bus back from Portobello High Street (you can also get off here if you wish) featuring cute book shops and lovely cafes (recommendation: go go beets).
+You can take the bus back from Portobello High Street (you can also get off here if you wish) featuring well curated book shops and lovely cafes (recommendation: go go beets).

 Calton Hill